 White House says no changes to U.S.-Russia summit after latest cyber attack

-ABOARD AIR FORCE ONE (Reuters) - The White House said on Friday it will not change an upcoming summit between President Joe Biden with Russian President Vladimir Putin after Microsoft flagged a cyber attack on U.S. government agencies by Nobelium, the group behind last year’s SolarWind hack that originated from Russia.
+The White House said on Friday it will not change an upcoming summit between President Joe Biden with Russian President Vladimir Putin after Microsoft (MSFT.O) flagged a cyber attack on U.S. government agencies by Nobelium (NBLh.V), the group behind last year's SolarWind hack that originated from Russia.

 White House spokeswoman Karine Jean-Pierre told reporters "we're going to move forward with that" summit when asked about the hack's possible impact on the meeting.